Ministry of Food and Drug Safety Releases Results of Testing 1,080 Products

 It has been found that more than 2 out of every 10 overseas direct-purchase cosmetics products bought by Korean consumers do not meet domestic safety standards.

-The Ministry of Food and Drug Safety announced on the 18th that it had tested 1,080 overseas direct-purchase cosmetics products, and 21.3% (230 products) were found to be non-compliant.
+The Ministry of Food and Drug Safety announced on the 18th that, after testing 1,080 overseas direct-purchase cosmetics products, 21.3% (230 products) were found to be non-compliant.

-The Ministry purchased and tested products from major online platforms frequently used by Korean consumers, such as Aliexpress, Amazon, Naver Store, Shein, Coupang, Kosmic, Alibaba, and 11st.
-The selection included product categories that failed inspections last year, products with high order volumes, and top-ranked popular items.
+The Ministry purchased and tested products from online platforms frequently used by domestic consumers, such as Aliexpress, Amazon, Naver Store, Shein, Coupang, COSMIC, Alibaba, and 11st.
+The products selected included those from product categories that failed last year's inspections, those with high order volumes, and those ranking high in popularity.

-As a result, the non-compliance rate was highest for hair products at 38.3% (69 cases), followed by nail products at 33.9% (61 cases), eye makeup products at 17.2% (62 cases), and color makeup products at 10.6% (38 cases).
-Among nail products, nail removers had the highest non-compliance rate, with 31 out of 42 tested products (73.8%) failing to meet standards.
-Among hair products, hair fibers had a non-compliance rate of 57.1%, with 12 out of 21 tested products failing.
+As a result, hair products had the highest non-compliance rate at 38.3% (69 cases), followed by nail products at 33.9% (61 cases), eye makeup products at 17.2% (62 cases), and color makeup products at 10.6% (38 cases).
+Among nail products, nail removers had the highest non-compliance rate at 73.8%, with 31 out of 42 tested products failing.
+For hair products, hair fiber products had a non-compliance rate of 57.1%, with 12 out of 21 tested products failing.

 Regarding the country of manufacture for non-compliant products, China accounted for 223 cases (97%), followed by the United States with 7 cases (3%).
 By sales platform, Aliexpress accounted for 218 cases (95%), Amazon for 8 cases (4%), Shein for 3 cases (1%), and Alibaba for 1 case (0.4%).

-Additionally, the Ministry of Food and Drug Safety, the Korea Customs Service, and the Korea Consumer Agency jointly conducted collaborative testing on 91 overseas direct-purchase color and eye makeup products, and 3 products were found to exceed standards for heavy metals such as lead, nickel, arsenic, and antimony.
+Additionally, the Ministry of Food and Drug Safety, the Korea Customs Service, and the Korea Consumer Agency jointly conducted collaborative testing on 91 overseas direct-purchase color and eye makeup products, and found that 3 products did not meet standards for heavy metals such as lead, nickel, arsenic, and antimony.

-The Ministry of Food and Drug Safety requested the Korea Customs Service to withhold customs clearance for 233 non-compliant products to prevent their import and sale in Korea.
-It also asked the Korea Communications Standards Commission to block access to online sales sites and posted information such as product names, photos, and non-compliance details on its website to inform domestic consumers.
+The Ministry of Food and Drug Safety requested the Korea Customs Service to withhold customs clearance for 233 non-compliant products to prevent their import and sale in Korea, and asked the Korea Communications Standards Commission to block access to online sales sites.
+The Ministry also posted information such as product names, photos, and non-compliant items on its website to inform domestic consumers.
 The Korea Consumer Agency plans to share information on non-compliant products with overseas online platforms and request that sales of these products be blocked.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.